MESH-Research/nlp-ml-repo/tutorial1-textout.md

 #### 1.2 For Image-based PDF: PyTesseract
 This process involves two steps: OCR & parse text from OCR results.
 So we will start with a PDF processing library, such as **PyMuPDF(fitz)**.
 Then we will use **PyTesseract** because the Tesseract community is well-maintained.

 There are different ways to approach this process.
 Here I provide code that does the following things: 1.
 OCR progress normally takes longer, in case user wasn't sure what is going on, you can get a better sense with the **progress bar**; 2.
 In case certain pages do not work, there is an **error warning message**.
 You will see "An error occured on page X"; 3. **Page Indicator** There is a line saying "--- End of Page X ---" to help identify potential issues; 4.
 Terminal will only show partial text if the file is large (e.g testing file is 11.5M).
-It's better to have an **output file**, named 'paper-img-extext.txt'.
+It's better to have an **output file**, named 'pdf-img-extext.txt'.
 5. Time calculation

 *Remember to install packages first, `pip install PyMuPDF Pytesseract Pillow`.*